 Our curriculum is divided in two main sections; Core and Wider.
-The Core curriculum consists of key subjects which are taught separately; English, Maths, Science, RE, PE, Music and Modern Foreign Languages (German, French and Mandarin).
+The Core curriculum consists of key subjects which are taught separately; English, Maths, Science, RE, PE, Music and Modern Foreign Languages (French).
 These subjects take up the majority of our teaching week and have focussed time, with specialist teaching in some areas.
 The wider curriculum takes a topic approach, using a theme to deliver learning in all the other subject areas, but also covering skills from the core subjects.

 Our focus in the mornings is on the core skills in English and Maths, so children work on Reading, Writing, Handwriting, Spelling, Phonics, Grammar, Times Tables and Maths.